jnowak90/CytoSeg2.0/README.md

 - The following plugins have to be installed in Fiji (in the mentioned order):
   - TurboReg (http://bigwww.epfl.ch/thevenaz/turboreg/)
   - StackReg (http://bigwww.epfl.ch/thevenaz/stackreg/)
+  To install, extract the downloaded files, then install the plugins with **Fiji > Plugins > Install PlugIn...** and selecting the corresponding *\*.jar* file.
+Restart Fiji after installing.
 - An installation of Python 3 is required.
 Following modules have to be installed (used versions during development in *brackets*):
   - numpy (*1.14.0*)
   - scipy (*1.2.1*)